 3110 Prices Fork Road

-The Virginia Tech Autism Clinic (VTAC) in the Psychology Department of Virginia Tech, opened in the Fall of 2005 to provide clinical services to individuals with Autism Spectrum Disorders and their families in the surrounding New River Valley.
-Our vision for this facility began in the Fall of 2004, as the Virginia Tech Autism Research Group met to discuss the available services for children with Autism Spectrum Disorders in the New River Valley, a largely rural area.
-Through an extensive survey assessing existing services throughout the Commonwealth of Virginia, it was brought to the attention of the group that many parents were concerned about both the availability and quality of services they were receiving.
-The Center for Autism Research (CAR) in the College of Science was established in 2012 to promote multi-disciplinary research on the needs of people with autism that will inform implementation of and access to evidence-based autism services.
-Together, the VT Autism Clinic and Center for Autism Research aim to merge science with service.
-We invite you to explore our website and contact us with any questions or concerns.
+The Virginia Tech Autism Clinic (VTAC), part of the Psychological Services Center (PSC) in the Psychology Department of Virginia Tech, opened in the Fall of 2005 to provide clinical services to individuals with Autism Spectrum Disorders / autistic people and their families in the surrounding New River Valley.
+Our vision for this facility began in the Fall of 2004, as the Virginia Tech Autism Research Group met to discuss the available services in the New River Valley, a largely rural area.
+Through an extensive survey assessing existing services throughout the Commonwealth of Virginia, the group noted that many parents were concerned about both the availability and quality of services they were receiving.
+The Center for Autism Research (CAR) in the College of Science was established in 2012 to promote multi-disciplinary research on the needs of people on the autism spectrum that will inform implementation of and access to evidence-based autism services.
+Together, the VT Autism Clinic & Center for Autism Research aim to merge science with service.

 - Dr. Angela Scarpa, VTAC/CAR Founder & Director